Tours Sitemap Accessibility Skiptocontent Search

 photo of the president of Zuwarah's elected local council

-Abubaker Attaloua', president of Zuwarah's Local Council.
+Abubaker Ibrahim Attallou', the president of Zuwarah's Local Council.

 A few months later the NTC did publish the "Election Law Project" but the law was unusually un-numbered and undated!
-People in Mesratha are still protesting at the Justice Square (رفع-الاعتصام-الدائم-إلى-اعتصام-ثقافي-ب), demanding elections (to elect the local council, "correct the path", and other issue that were a constant source of protests across Libya in the past two months).
+People in Misrata are still protesting at the Justice Square (رفع-الاعتصام-الدائم-إلى-اعتصام-ثقافي-ب), demanding elections (to elect the local council, "correct the path", and other issue that were a constant source of protests across Libya in the past two months).
 In fact even the protests started in Benghazi on the 12th of December 2011 are still going in Tree Square, as of January 2012 (اعتصامات-في-ميدان-الشجرة-تدخل-شهرها-ال).

-The story of Zuwarah's first elections in New Libya -- in Tamazight ('Berber Language').
+Sana Almansori : The story of Zuwarah's first elections in New Libya -- in Tamazight ('Berber Language').

 Temehu.com has translated the main points made by each speaker to English as follows: